 Read the rest of this entry »

-The Pod Projection process sharing continues!
-The 2021 forecasts are now available and include nearly 600 player lines.
-As usual, I’ll dive into my projection methodology (detailed in Projecting X 2.0) by sharing my process on several hitters and pitchers.
+The 2022 Pod Projections are now available and include over 550 player forecasts!
+As usual in my Pod Projection posts, I’ll dive into my projection methodology (detailed in Projecting X 2.0) by sharing my process on several hitters and pitchers.

 Yesterday, I compared my starting pitcher ERA Pod Projections to Steamer and discussed what was driving the gap.
 Let’s now review the pitchers I’m projecting for a worse ERA than Steamer.
 Remember in yesterday’s article I mentioned that my ERA projections are lower in aggregate, so the gaps are much smaller here.
 The important part is the ERA relative to the projection set, so these are larger differences than the absolute gaps would indicate.